Pangrattato with Herbs and Lemon Zest

 The Process

-You can of course very traditionally grate it.
-But I’m all about making my day easier and am clumsy, so sharp graters are not my best friend.
-So, the food processor is my best friend.
 Just rip your bread in rough pieces, peel and roughly slice your garlic, add thyme and basil, zested lemon, salt and pepper to taste and whizz it into crumbs.
 There should be a mix of fine and slightly coarser crumbs for that perfect crispy texture.

 Now the tiny bit of hands-on work: Tip all into a bowl, drizzle over the olive oil and melted butter (you could use just olive oil here, but I just love the added butter flavour) and use your hands to thoroughly work the fat into the crumbs.
 That’s it.
 The “hard” work is already done.

-Add the mix to a try lined with baking parchment or an oven-proof dish and let it bake for about 30-40 minutes until crispy.
+Add the mix to a sheetpan* lined with baking parchment or an oven-proof dish and let it bake for about 30-40 minutes until crispy.
 Mix it thoroughly every 15 minutes.
 Don’t skip the mixing, as it’s what gives you the evenly crispy crumbs.

 Meal Prep